-HSBC was established in Australia in 1965, with a full banking licence obtained in 1986.
-Today, the HSBC Group offers an extensive range of financial services through a network of 35 branches and five offices in Australia including retail and commercial banking, financial planning, trade finance, treasury and financial markets, global liquidity and cash management and securities custody.
+HSBC was established in Australia in 1965, with a full banking license obtained in 1986.
+Today, the HSBC Group offers an extensive range of financial services through a network of 45 branches and offices in Australia, including retail and commercial banking, trade finance, treasury and financial markets, global liquidity and cash management, as well as securities services.

 As one of Australia's leading international banks, we are very well positioned to help your business thrive.

-I am delighted to welcome you and very much look forward to working together!
+I very much look forward to working together.

 Head office address: Level 36, Tower 1 – International Towers Sydney, 100 Barangaroo Avenue, Sydney NSW 2000